 As is Warners’ habit, the Blu-ray repeats the old DVD extras verbatim.
 An original trailer and a premiere newsreel are welcome, but the icing on the cake is Paula Prentiss’ commentary, and the short docu she shares with Connie Francis.
 Paula relates the story of her plucked-from-campus leap to stardom and the later fan assumption that she and Hutton were married.
 There’s plenty of discussion of her co-stars and the picture’s attitudes about women.

-Connie Francis’s part of the docu concentrates mostly on how MGM pressured her to appear on screen for the first time, and how she used that as leverage to help out her songwriting pals Pete Rugolo and Neil Sedaka.
+Connie Francis’s part of the docu concentrates mostly on how MGM pressured her to appear on screen for the first time, which she used as leverage to help out her songwriting pals Pete Rugolo and Neil Sedaka.
 I finally saw Paula Prentiss at the Chinese Theater in 2014, when the TCM Fest screened her wonderful The World of Henry Orient; the sleek and glamorous woman I saw looked far younger than her official age.
 Either that, or I’m still as gaga over her as I am about Ms. Mimieux, who showed up across a Westwood popcorn counter back when I was an usher.
 It’s true, the closer some of these movie stars get, the better they look.
 Back then they didn’t get picked out for looking ‘average.’

 In the Savant DVD review of Where the Boys Are from 2003, long-time correspondent ‘B’ aka ‘woggly’ wrote in to report that Glendon Swarthout’s original novel is a very good semi-satirical view of the college set in the late 1950s.
 The book has a political dimension that MGM dropped like a hot potato: the kids raise money to support Fidel Castro!